bevacqua/reaver/README.md

 If a `manifest: true` option is passed, it returns a map of file paths to the resulting hashes.
 The manifest always uses absolute paths.

+### `reaver.rev(file, data)`

+This method will just return the hashed filename based on the provided data, without accessing the file system.

 ## CLI

 Usage